MohamedAshraf701/MohamedAshraf701/README.md

 ## 🚀 Work Experience:

-### Coderkube Technologies
+### Full-Stack Developer (Flutter, Node.js, Python)

-- Worked on developing and maintaining mobile applications using Flutter and Dart.
+#### Coderkube Technologies

-- Collaborated with the team to design, develop, and implement app features and functionalities.
+	•	Led the development and maintenance of mobile applications using Flutter and Dart, collaborating with cross-functional teams including designers and product managers to deliver high-quality user experiences.
-- Integrated Firebase for user authentication, real-time database, and cloud storage.
+	•	Integrated Firebase services for user authentication, real-time database, and cloud storage, ensuring secure and efficient data handling.
-- Utilized REST API calls for data retrieval and manipulation.
+	•	Developed server-side logic using Node.js, implementing RESTful APIs for data retrieval, manipulation, and real-time communication via socket connections.
-- Implemented socket connections for real-time communication features.
+	•	Built and optimized Python-based backend solutions for data processing and automation, enhancing system efficiency.
-- Worked closely with designers and product managers to ensure seamless user experiences.
+	•	Contributed to code reviews, testing, and debugging across multiple codebases, ensuring the delivery of robust, high-performing applications.
-- Participated in code reviews, testing, and debugging to ensure high-quality codebase.
+	•	Managed API integration and deployment in various environments, ensuring seamless connectivity between front-end and back-end systems.
-- Developed and maintained documentation for codebase and project requirements.
+	•	Documented technical requirements, project processes, and codebase for future reference and team collaboration.

 ---